CPU Cache Lines: The Unit of Memory Transfer

 Best Practices

-- Access Memory Sequentially: Design algorithms for linear access
+- Access Memory Sequentially: Design algorithms for linear access patterns

 - Keep Working Sets Small: Fit hot data in L1/L2 cache